jsenaribeiro/reactful/web/doc/SLIDEME.md

 - stateful object
 - data binding

 Props directive enables an injectable standalone props into JSX elements (avoiding over-componentization), similar to Angular attribute directive.
-It is widely use by reactive framework and support custom props directive.
+It is widely use by reactful framework and support custom props directive.

 </aside>